Product Finder

 The typical tooling time is set forth below:

-• GE Silicone 2® sealant: Six to eight minutes of tooling time
+• GE Silicone 2® sealant: Five to ten minutes of tooling time

-• GE Silicone 1 sealant: Two to five minutes of tooling time
+• GE Silicone 1 sealant: Five to ten minutes of tooling time

 • What's the difference between GE Silicone 1 sealant and GE Silicone 2® sealant?